HarryChen0506/react-markdown-editor-lite/README.md

 this api return a html text

 ## Custom Markdown Parser
-we recommend using [markdown-it](https://github.com/markdown-it/markdown-it) as markown parser, because it surrpot configurable syntax and has many community-written plugins.You can use any other parser instead of markdown-it.
+we recommend using [markdown-it](https://github.com/markdown-it/markdown-it) as markown parser, because it supports configurable syntax and has many community-written plugins.You can use any other parser instead of markdown-it.
 ```
 npm install markdown-it --save
 ```